Booosiecon/AMOC-Analysis-Project/writeup.md

 The timeseries shows that the amplitude of the UMO series shrinks noticeably after deseasonalization.

-The following figures shows the results of the autocorrelation for both the MOC and UMO timeseries.
+The following figures depict the results of the autocorrelation for both the MOC and UMO timeseries.

 ![MOC Autocorrelation with T*](figures/Part2A.2_MOC_autocorrelation_with_t_int.png)
 ![UMO Autocorrelation with T*](figures/Part2A.2_UMO_autocorrelation_with_t_int.png)